Energy use and conservation in schools

 - consumables, such as light bulbs, elements and toilet paper.

-To find out more about how this funding is calculated and how you can get it reviewed, see:
+Find out more about how this funding's calculated and how you can get it reviewed.

 If you keep track of your energy use, you can see where it’s being wasted.
 You should be able to cut costs by at least 10% just by knowing where energy is being used and by making a few changes.